top of page

 • It will assist Northumberland County Council in reducing greenhouse gas emissions in line with national targets.

-• This is a temporary development, allowing the land to rest for up to 40 years.
+• This is a temporary development, allowing the land to rest for up to 40 years while the BESS development is operational.
+Decommissioning and full restoration of the site at the end of life of the development will be secured via planning condition.

-• The proposed solar farm will not require Government subsidy.
+• The proposed scheme would not require any government subsidies.

 The project is situated to the west of Blyth and approximately 2km south-east of Bedlington.
 The proposed site covers approximately 75 hectares of agricultural land.
 The north-western and western boundaries are defined in the most part by the A189.
 Low Horton Farm is positioned to the west of the site boundary.
 The southern boundary is defined by a track known as 'Plessey Old Wagonway' which is a Public Right of Way (footpath reference: 300/044).
 A Public Right of Way runs through the northern section of the site and a second Public Right of way bisects the central section of the site.
 The eastern boundary is adjacent to Blyth Golf Club and a small section of the north-eastern boundary is positioned adjacent to the railway line.